bebonia/Fuel_Prices_Medium/readme.md

 - Plotly viz will  not load in Github/nbviwer, will need to download repo on PC and view (viz can be seen on article)

+## Business Understanding
+Petrol will always be a cost tied to the operation of vehicles.

+The aim of this analysis to understand what drives the cost of petrol in NSW and identify factors to minimize this cost.

+Speficially the questions we are looking to answer are:

+#### How was petrol prices changed over time in NSW?
+#### Which brand provides the cheapest P98 petrol?
+#### Where in NSW can we get the cheapest P98 petrol?

+By answering the above three questions, a business can plan their strategy in minimizing the cost due to petrol in maintaining their vehicles.

+#### Data Understanding
+Data to answer the questions were obtained from a dataset provided by the NSW government called 'Fuel Check'.

+The data provided  is split monthly from July 2020 to July 2018.

+Each dataset is stored in a excel spreadsheet and in the following columns:

 ## Data Source
 - Monthly fuel prices in NSW can be found [here](https://data.nsw.gov.au/data/dataset/fuel-check)
 - NSW Suburb Shapefile used for this analysis can be found [here](https://data.gov.au/dataset/ds-dga-91e70237-d9d1-4719-a82f-e71b811154c6/distribution/dist-dga-5f5ca807-0586-4b93-87dd-891691985272/?q=)